muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 Key differences:

-* daxiedewy offers convenience methods to avoid retyping ``bot.send_photo(message.chat.id, ...)`` all the time, and instead let you type ``event.reply``.
+* daxiedewuyu offers convenience methods to avoid retyping ``bot.send_photo(message.chat.id, ...)`` all the time, and instead let you type ``event.reply``.
 * Sending files is **a lot** easier.
 The methods for sending